 Resampling Methodology

 The along- and cross- track detector offsets are applied during resampling.
 These include both the dynamic odd and even terrain-dependent relief and parallax effects that were calculated during the resampling grid generation, and the individual detector selection shift that are stored in the OLI geometric model.
 The nature of these geometric effects due to the individual detector characteristics is such that, in input space, they are evenly spaced in the line direction, but unevenly spaced in the sample direction.
 This is because as you move along raw imagery in the line direction, the detector number does not change.
 Since the detector number does not change along the line direction in raw input space, the along-track detector offset, stored within the geometric model, does not change.
 These geometric effects, due to these detector offsets, are slowly varying in time, staying essentially constant within the area that resampling is performed.
 Therefore, the along-track geometric effect, and essentially spacing in the line direction, can be treated as a constant over this area.
 The same logic helps explain why the across-track detector offset is not constant in the sample direction, since each sample comes from a different detector.
 This creates unevenly spaced samples in raw input space.
 Figure 6-33 shows an example of a detector layout and its associated offset.
 The squares in Figure 6-33 represent a location of an input pixel, taking into account the detector offsets.
 The circle with the cross hairs in Figure 6-33 represents the true input location for the current output pixel.
-At this point, an interpolated value is needed to represent the current output pixel.
+An interpolated value is needed at this location to represent the current output pixel.

 Figure 6-33.
 Example Detector Layout

 Detector offsets are handled in the resampler by first applying a resampling kernel in the line direction that assumes evenly spaced detectors.
-Cubic convolution interpolation is used in the line direction; this will align a set of pixels in the sample direction.
-Once the pixels are aligned in the sample direction, at uneven spacing, the Akima A interpolation is used to find the final output pixel value.
+Cubic convolution interpolation is used in the line direction; this will create a set of interpolated pixels that are aligned in the line direction.
+Once the pixels are aligned in the line direction, with possibly uneven spacing in the sample direction, the Akima A interpolation is used to find the final output pixel value.

 Cubic convolution interpolation uses a set of piecewise cubic spline interpolating polynomials.
 The polynomials have the following form: